m-housh/supabase-client-dependency/Sources/SupabaseClientDependencies/Documentation.docc/Articles/AdvancedDatabaseOperations.md

 To override / mock the values returned from any of the `update` methods on the database client.

-Set a custom value for the ``SupabaseClientDependency/DatabaseClient/update`` property.

 ```swift
 try await withDependencies {
   $0.supabaseClient.override(